Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Introduction

-An \emph{isomorphism} between two MDMs $M = (V, E, r, l)$ and $M' = (V', E', r', l)$ is a pair of functions $(i_V, i_E)$ where $i_V: V \to V'$ and $i_E: E \to E'$ are bijections satisfying the relation
+An \emph{isomorphism} between two MDMs $M = (V, E, r, l)$ and $M' = (V', E', r', l')$ is a pair of functions $(i_V, i_E)$ where $i_V: V \to V'$ and $i_E: E \to E'$ are bijections satisfying the relation

 for all $e \in E$.
 We say two MDMs are \emph{isomorphic} if there exists an isomorphism between them.
-Intuitively this means the MDMs have the same graph structures for their underlying directed multigraphs up to a relabelling of the edges and vertices.
+In other words, isomorphic MDMs have the same graph structures for their underlying directed multigraphs up to a relabelling of the edges and vertices.
 Write $\iso(M, M')$ for the set of all isomorphisms between $M$ and $M'$.

 We now define a distance $\distmdm$ between two MDMs $M$ and $M'$.
 Any isomorphism between $M$ and $M'$ gives a correspondence between the edges of $M$ and the edges of $M'$.
 We can then take an $\ell_{\infty}$ distance between the lengths of the edges and finally take the isomorphism which minimizes this distance.
 If $M$ and $M'$ are not isomorphic, we set the distance to be infinite.
-Formally
+Formally,

 Consider an MDM $M$ and a vertex $w \in M$ with in-degree 1 and out-degree 1 which is not a self-loop.
 Let $u$ and $v$ be the unique in-neighbour and out-neighbour of $w$ respectively.
 The MDM obtained by \emph{smoothing} $w$ is obtained by deleting the edges $e_1$ and $e_2$ such that $r(e_1) = (u, w)$ and $r(e_2) = (w, v)$, then adding an edge $e$ such that $r(e) = (u, v)$ and assigning it length $l(e) = l(e_1) + l(e_2)$.
-This is illustrated in \cref{fig:smoothing}.
-Then the kernel of a digraph $\vec{G}$ is obtained by doing the following: \begin{enumerate} \item Assign a length $1$ to each edge. \item Iteratively smooth vertices with in-degree 1 and out-degree 1 that are not self-loops until there are none remaining. \item Replace all singletons by $\zeroloop$. \end{enumerate} Denote the resulting MDM by $\kernel(\vec{G})$.
-An example is shown in \cref{fig:kernel}.
+This is illustrated in Figure \ref{fig:smoothing}.

+Then the kernel of a digraph $\vec{G}$ is obtained by doing the following: \begin{enumerate} \item Assign length $1$ to each edge. \item Iteratively smooth vertices with in-degree 1 and out-degree 1 that are not self-loops until there are none remaining. \item Replace all singletons by $\zeroloop$. \end{enumerate} An example is shown in Figure \ref{fig:kernel}.